16 Most Unique and Crazy Things to Do in Berlin, Germany

 Visit the East Side Gallery, a section of the Berlin Wall turned into an open-air gallery.

-Explore Mauerpark Flea Market, famous for its eclectic mix of antiques, art, and vintage items.
+Explore Mauerpark Flea Market, which is famous for its eclectic mix of antiques, art, and vintage items.

 5/5 – (1 vote)